 I would like to share what I learned in the process so that other educators can have more ease in customizing curriculum for their students.

-How I Modified a Project for My Specific School Community
+How I Customized a Project for My Specific School Community

 The project I started with can be found in the Summit Learning Base Curriculum for Grade 5.
 It’s a history Project, called “My Atlas of the United States.”
 As a curriculum editor, I renamed it “My Atlas.”

-I Decided on the Curriculum Modifications I Wanted Make.
+I Decided on the Curriculum Customizations I Wanted to Make

 First, I read through the whole unit.
 The Teacher’s Guide was very useful.
 I knew I needed to adjust the scope of student choice for the country of the atlas and edit the checkpoints to include content from earlier in the school year.